 Maltese law does not distinguish between the various procedures to determine entitlement to reception conditions, nor does it establish any distinction in the content of such conditions linked to the kind of procedure.
-Relevant legislation simply refers to “applicant”, defined as a person who has made an application for international protection.
+Relevant legislation simply refers to “applicants”, defined as a person who has made an application for international protection.
 No reference is made to the duration of entitlement to reception conditions, the 6 months deadline being a policy implemented by AWAS.

-Regulation 16 of the Reception Regulations states that asylum seekers who feel aggrieved by a decision relating to the Regulations may be granted leave to appeal before the Immigration Appeals Board, established by the Immigration Act.
-However, according to lawyers assisting asylum seekers in at the IAB, no cases are taken to the Board due to the lack of information about this remedy and the short deadline (3 days) to appeal.
+The Reception Regulations provide that asylum seekers who feel aggrieved by a decision relating to the Regulations may be granted leave to appeal before the Immigration Appeals Board, established by the Immigration Act.
+However, no such cases were filed the Board presumably due to the lack of information about this remedy and the short deadline (3 days) to appeal.
 In practice, issues are settled between NGOs and AWAS through informal requests.

 Whilst the Reception Regulations apply to all asylum seekers, in practice, reception conditions may not be offered to asylum seekers who might have benefitted from them earlier and subsequently departed from the open centre system.
 This would apply, then, to persons who have submitted subsequent applications.
 As a matter of policy, persons departing from the open centre system are not generally authorised to re-enter it, consequently leading to a lack of provision of reception modalities.
 However, AWAS has indicated that some individuals may be authorised to return to reception centres, although this is rarely the case.
 Usually, those persons are asked to come to AWAS’ office to apply for accommodation.
 An assessment is then made by a social worker who first tries to refer the person to the mainstream services.
 No formal criteria exist to decide on why certain persons can be reintegrated in reception centres, but AWAS indicated that vulnerability is taken into account as a priority.